PyxelM/alucinara/content/lore/creation-story.md

 This level of restriction was incomprehensible to The Darkness of the old world, but the restrictions now meant that Darkness could never destroy reality like it had in the past any further.

 When all ingredients have come together, The Darkness takes control of the body, allowing it to move, act, manipulate objects, conceptualise, philosophise, and *be* The Darkness in living form.
 But due to the restrictions of the body, every living being can succumb to injury, age, famine, disease, and will always succumb to death in the end.
-#### When Life Doesn't Work
+#### Death, and the Pond
 Without all three ingredients, The Darkness is simply unmoving, unthinking, and static.
-When inhabiting any unsuitable body, such as a corpse, The Darkness immediately tries to take the path of least resistance to the void-space once more.
+When inhabiting any unsuitable body, such as a corpse, The Darkness immediately tries to take the path of least resistance to the Pond once more.

-When darkness doesn't return to the void-space, this is because The Darkness is simply inhabiting a body.
-For example, tar pits can exist on planetary bodies, as The Darkness is inhabiting the applicable planet, hydrocarbons can exist in dirt, as The Darkness is inhabiting the earth, and organic compounds can exist in life as The Darkness is inhabiting a living being.
+When darkness doesn't return to the Pond, this is because The Darkness is simply inhabiting a body.
+For example, tar pits can exist on planetary bodies, as The Darkness is inhabiting the applicable planet, and organic compounds can exist in living beings, as The Darkness is inhabiting a living being.
 ### The Realms
 In the universe's final form, alucinarium content would increase as one got further from the 0th realm, as these would be the most unstable and more susceptible to the effects of the [First Laws](phenomena/natural-laws/first-laws.md).